mahdifal/expense-table/README.md

 <img alt="view-1" src="src/assets/img/logo.png">

-Expense data in tabular with sort and filter.
+Expense data in tabular with sort and filter with the click on '▲'.

 <img alt="view-1" src="src/assets/img/screen1.png">

+By changing the option you can see the result of the expense calculation.
 <img alt="view-1" src="src/assets/img/screen2.png">

 ## Packages

 - react, typescript